 Your insurance will terminate on the earliest of the following dates:

-date you fail to make any agreed payment of premium within the 31 day grace
+- The date you fail to make any agreed payment of premium within the 31-day grace period;

-date you become a member of the armed services of any country
+- The date you become a member of the armed services of any country; or

-date the master policy held by the Trustees is terminated
+- The date the master policy held by the Trustees is terminated.

 Do I have to prove my insurability when obtaining Office Overhead insurance?

-Psychologists who are eligible to enroll in any of the programs of Office Overhead Insurance must submit evidence of insurability when making application.
+Psychologists who are eligible to enroll in any of the programs of Office Overhead insurance must submit evidence of insurability when making an application.
 The insurance will not become effective until the first day of the calendar month following the date that Liberty Mutual determines that such evidence is satisfactory.